 The Center is exposed to various risks of loss related to collisions, theft of, damage to and destruction of assets; injuries to employees; errors and omissions; and natural disasters.
-During fiscal 2016 and 2015, the Center contracted for commercial insurance to cover these liabilities.
-There were no settlements exceeding insurance coverage for each of the past four fiscal years.
+During fiscal 2017 and 2016, the Center contracted for commercial insurance to cover these liabilities.
+There were no settlements exceeding insurance coverage during this time period..